 In order to adopt in Thailand, you will need to be at least 25 years old and you will also need to be at least 15 years older than the child you are adopting.
 You would have to have lived in Thailand for a least a year and have a permanent address.

 If not, then you will need to have a 1-year visa with at least 6 months remaining on the visa.
-You are best advised to consult an attorney in Thailand about the requirements for adoption.
+You are best advised to consult an Bangkok family lawyer about the requirements for adoption.
 The average age of those adopting with our law firm as a consultant have been in the 30 to 40-year-old range when it came to expatriates or foreigners.

 Note also that if you have been declared insolvent then you are not going to be able to adopt in Thailand.
 If you have also been declared an incompetent.
 Then again an adoption is not possible.
 These issues are normally solved when you have started the adoption process in your country.
 This where they will check your background as part of your home study.